What rights do autistic students have in Ontario schools?

 90%+

-Your child's IEP goals must be measurable.
+Your child's IEP must have specific educational expectations that can actually be measured.

 Finding § 4.3.1